 Following the United Nations (UN) Paris Climate Conference (COP21), Brazil announced its intention to reduce its greenhouse gas emissions by 43 per cent (compared to 2005 levels) by 2030.
 In addition to increased use of renewable energy, the country is striving to improve its energy efficiency by 10 per cent.
-At present the transport sector accounts for more than half of fossil fuel consumption and for 46 per cent of greenhouse gas emissions from Brazil’s energy sector.
-The Energy Research Company (EPE) in Brazil forecasts that the passenger car fleet will treble in size by 2050, with battery electric vehicles making up ten per cent.
+At present, the transport sector accounts for more than half of fossil fuel consumption and for 46 per cent of greenhouse gas emissions from Brazil’s energy sector.
+The Energy Research Company (EPE) in Brazil forecasts that the passenger car fleet will triple in size by 2050, with battery electric vehicles making up 10 per cent.
 However, growth is slow on the Brazilian market for battery-powered and plug-in hybrid vehicles.

 The conditions to consolidate electrical mobility in Brazil have been strengthened.